M-CreativeLab/jsar-runtime/README.md

 ## Introduction

-### ✨ Bringing Web Technologies to Life in 3D Worlds
+### ✨ Bringing Web Technologies to Life in Metaverse

 JSAR is a revolutionary **browser engine library** designed for the next computing era (Metaverse).
 It enables you to create immersive Web contents using the modern Web technologies ([HTML5][], [CSS3][], [TypeScript][]) and seamlessly